orchetect/SwiftRadix/README.md

 ## Limitations

-The max integer size storable and representable as a hex String is:
+The max integer size storable and representable as a hex String is `UInt64` which is the natural limitation of Swift.

 ```swift
 Hex<UInt64>(0xFFFF_FFFF_FFFF_FFFF)